github/codeql/python/ql/src/experimental/dataflow/internal/readme.md

 - We should probably override ToString for a number of data flow nodes.
 - Test flow through classes, constructors and methods.
 - What happens with named arguments?
 What does C# do?
 - What should the enclosable callable for global variables be?
-C++ makes it the variable itself, C# seems to not have nodes for these but only for their reads and writes.
+C++ [makes it the variable itself](https://github.com/github/codeql/blob/master/cpp/ql/src/semmle/code/cpp/ir/dataflow/internal/DataFlowUtil.qll#L417), C# seems to not have nodes for these but only for their reads and writes.
 - Is `yield` another return type?
 If not, how is it handled?
 - Should `OutNode` include magic function calls?
+- Consider creating an internal abstract class for nodes as C# does.
+Among other things, this can help the optimizer by stating that `getEnclosingCallable` [is functional](https://github.com/github/codeql/blob/master/csharp/ql/src/semmle/code/csharp/dataflow/internal/DataFlowPublic.qll#L62).